SwedbankPay/developer.swedbankpay.com/checkout-v3/get-started/display-payment-ui/seamless-view.md

 *   ① See [seamless view events][payments-seamless-view-events] for further information.
 *   ② Read more about [callback][payments-callback] handling in the technical reference.

+## Next Steps

+Once the payer has finished the payment, you're now ready to capture the funds.
+Follow the link below for more details on how to perform the capture and for more details on the other options you have, following a purchase.

 {% include iterator.html prev_href="/checkout-v3/get-started/display-payment-ui/"
                          prev_title="Display Payment UI"
                          next_href="/checkout-v3/get-started/post-purchase"